 Youth Services and Traffic is commanded by Commander Shawn Lee and consists of the Youth Resource Deputies, the Police Athletic League, Traffic, Public Service Assistants, and School Crossing Guards.

-The Youth Resource Deputies are managed by LT Mike Strausbaugh and are supervised by SGT West Kennedy, SGT Charles Brantley, and SGT Michael Hartsel.
+The Youth Resource Deputies are managed by LT Jeremy Bouchard and are supervised by SGT West Kennedy, SGT Charles Brantley, SGT TJ Williams, and SGT Michael Hartsel.
 The unit is comprised of deputies who are assigned to all St. Johns County schools.
-They are there for emergency response situations, as well as facilitation of required training, drills and participation on each schools threat assessment team.
+They are there for emergency response situations, as well as facilitation of required training, drills, and participation on each school’s threat assessment team.
 These resource deputies have received extensive training in working with students and local schools.

-The Traffic Unit is managed by LT Toby Erwin, and is supervised by SGT Terry Shirley.
+The Traffic Unit is managed by LT Terry Shirley and is supervised by SGT Tony Matuse for the north region and CPL Quentin Beckton for the south region.
 Traffic is responsible for traffic enforcement, traffic homicide investigations, and motor escorts.
-There are currently 8 people in the Traffic Unit.
+There are currently 12 people in the Traffic Unit.

 - Supplementing law enforcement in non-confrontational calls for service